-In 2021 and 2022, I worked as a researcher for Kyle Chayka, a contributing writer at The New Yorker, who is publishing Filterworld, a book about the impact of algorithmic technology on culture.
-In 2020 and 2021, I worked as a researcher for Kate Julian, a senior editor at The Atlantic, who is publishing The Sex Recession, a book about young people’s disengagement with intimacy.
+In 2021 and 2022, I worked as a researcher for Kyle Chayka, who is publishing Filterworld: How Algorithms Flattened Culture, a book about the impact of algorithmic technology on culture.
+In 2020 and 2021, I worked as a researcher for Kate Julian, who is publishing The Sex Recession, a book about young people’s disengagement with intimacy.

 During my staff years at The Atlantic, I routinely conducted in-depth research and background reporting for print cover stories, features, and dispatches.
 These essays demanded investigative proficiency in a broad range of disciplines, including history, literature, film studies, political science, technology, and psychology.